Acupressure Points for Sciatica Pain: A Step-by-Step Guide

 Function:

-It is useful for treating sciatica and lower back pain.
+This pressure point is useful for treating sciatic nerve and lower back pain.

 How to Locate The Point: